 Equilibrium is classified as dynamic or static equilibrium.
 The next question is what static equilibrium is and how it is different from dynamic?
 So if the body is in equilibrium but continues to move with the uniform velocity it is known as dynamic equilibrium.
 For example, a ball moving with uniform velocity.
 On the other hand, if the body is in equilibrium while being at rest it is termed as static equilibrium.

 Equilibrium is also classified as stable, unstable and neutral.
 Let’s see what these mean.
-Stable equilibrium is one in which if the body is displaced from its equilibrium position then it tends to move towards that equilibrium point.
-For example a ball kept at the bottom of a hemisphere.
+A stable equilibrium is one in which is the body is displaced from its equilibrium position then it tends to move towards that equilibrium point.
+For example, a ball kept at the bottom of a hemisphere.
 While in case of unstable equilibrium, if it is displaced from that point the body tends to move away from that point.
 Consider a ball kept at the top of a sphere.
 If we slide it, the ball tends to roll away from the topmost point.
-Similarly in neutral equilibrium the body neither moves towards nor away from the equilibrium point.
-For example displace a ball kept on horizontal surface slightly.
+Similarly, in neutral equilibrium, the body neither moves towards nor away from the equilibrium point.
+For example, displace a ball kept on a horizontal surface slightly.

 Watch the video and learn more about the analysis of equilibrium

 What is dynamic equilibrium?